mariolpantunes/ml/README.md

 # Machine Learning (ML) library

-A standard machine learning library written in Java.
+A standard ml library written in Java.
-It contains several pieces of code/methods/functions that are related with ML and useful for my research.
+It contains several pieces of code/methods/functions that are related to ML and useful for my research.
 More functions and algorithms are being developed (mostly when I need them).
-Nevertheless if someone uses the code and requires a specific method or optimization, just ask.
+Nevertheless, if someone uses the code and requires a specific method or optimization, just ask.

 ## Prerequisites

 Most of my code requires a library named [utils](https://github.com/mariolpantunes/utils).
 This library is no exception.
-Currently it requires Java 8.
+Currently, it requires Java 8.

 ## Installation